thebithead/nuodb-operator/README.md

 &ensp; `ycsbNoOfProcesses: 2`

-**ycsbNoOfRows** - YCSB number of initial rows in table
+**ycsbNoOfRows** - YCSB number of rows inserted into the ycsb table

 &ensp; `ycsbNoOfRows: 10000`

-**ycsbNoOfIterations** - YCSB number of iterations
+**ycsbNoOfIterations** - YCSB number of iterations.
+After the last iteration finishes the benchmark will stop.
+A value of 0 will run the benchmark continuously.

 &ensp; `ycsbNoOfIterations: 0`

 **ycsbOpsPerIteration** - Number of YCSB SQL operations to perform in each iteration.
 This value controls the number of SQL operations performed in each benchmark iteration.
 Increasing this value increases the run-time of each iteration, and also reduces the frequency at which new connections are made during the sample workload run period.

 &ensp; `ycsbOpsPerIteration: 10000`